ifourmanov/docker-kitchen/README.md

 # docker-kitchen-ec2
-Docker container with chefdk and kitchen-ec2 installed
+Docker container with chefdk and kitchen plugins installed